QuantEcon/lecture-source-py/source/rst/amss3.rst

 We discard the first 2000 observations of the simulation and construct the histogram of the part value of government debt.

-We obtain the following graph for the histogram of the last 100,000 observations on the par value of government debt
+We obtain the following graph for the histogram of the last 100,000 observations on the par value of government debt.

 .. figure:: /_static/lecture_specific/amss3/amss3_g3.png